jeff-hykin/react-easy-input/README.md

         return userInput
     } else {
-        // return new Invalid obj, if value is Invalid return new Invalid(userInput, "password needs to be 10 characters or more") }
+        // return new Invalid obj, if value is Invalid errMsg = "password needs to be 10 characters or more" // optional return new Invalid(userInput, errMsg)
+    }
 ```
 The function should